The Anubhava Yoga 360° Somatic Therapy Course

 Students having successfully completed the course will be awarded the Chikitsa Yoga Kriyakar or Yoga Therapy Novice certification, enabling them to suggest and teach, with the advice of Aryamarga Yoga or registered medical practitioners, methods of disease prevention, disease elimination and physio-therapy.

 Mandatory pre-requirements for course application are:

-- Minimum two years experience in teaching Yoga, and/or physiotherapy/ sports medicine.
+- Minimum one year experience in teaching Yoga, and/or physiotherapy/ sports medicine.